Waiting in line. Waiting for food to come out. Waiting on someone who is running late.

 While not all lead times are within your control, there are ways to better manage lead times throughout your supply chain.
 Here are some tips to manage your lead times more effectively.

-Plan for material and labor needs early
+Plan for material and labour needs early

 Use an inventory management tool that will automatically notify you when stock dips below a certain level (taking your entire lead time into effect).
 This way, you can plan for inventory replenishment accordingly to meet future demand.